Xsear/xLootTracker/readme.txt

         > /lt blacklist view all
         This lists all entries that fall into the all scope, that is the Trackers blacklist.
-        So whilst you might think this would include our Crystite Resonator, it does not.
+        So whilst you might think this would include our Recovered Chosen Tech ban, it does not.
         By the way, you can use list instead of view, I decided not to use that as the standard because it seemed silly to type list twice. ;3

         > /lt blacklist clear all